 A new addition to their roster, Sunday brunch involves a feast of Indian breakfast dishes including the famed Eggs Kejriwal (a 60s dish comprising sourdough topped with coconut chutney, a fried egg and grilled cheese), masala paneer pav (homemade paneer cheese in a delicious, lightly spiced sauce, sandwiched between toasted brioche), and of course, the star biryanis – all of which you can have alongside bottomless Indian punch (that’s rum, pineapple, passionfruit and mango juice) served in your own personal copper cauldron.

-Don’t panic.
-That’s not a literal blind tiger.
+Not a real one; don’t panic.
 It’s merely the name of their late-night bar menu, named in honour of 1920s speakeasies.
 The wine and beer list is pretty concise, and there’s a couple of traditional drinks like salted lassi and chai – but the barkeeps come into their own with the bespoke selection of spice-infused cocktails, like the Zaffrani Zamana (a heady mix of saffron infused whisky, bitters and cane syrup) and the Gande Sapne (a kind of espresso martini souped up with cardamom and sesame seeds).
 You can mop them up with bar snacks like hot & sour Kodi Vepudu wings and flatbread with masala pumpkin.

 Sound good?
 You can get it all from your DUM waiter.